 Java is obligatory only for Section 2.5.
-For the material on OpenGL 1.1 in Chapter 3 and Chapter 4, either Java or C can be used, but you will need to be at least somewhat familiar with C to follow the discussion.
+For the material on OpenGL 1.1 in Chapter 3 and Chapter 4, either Java or C can be used.
+Or, if you prefer JavaScript, you can use my glsim.js (Subsection 3.6.3), a JavaScript library that simulates a large part of OpenGL 1.1.
+But in any case, you will need to be at least somewhat familiar with C to follow the discussion.
 The shader programming language that is used with WebGL is based on C, so some knowledge of C will also be useful there.
 (However, for writing WebGL shaders, you will not need to know one of the most confusing aspects of C, namely the details of how it uses pointers).
-JavaScript is essential for WebGL programming (Chapter 6 and Chapter 7), and for programming with three.js (Chapter 5).
+JavaScript is essential for WebGL programming (Chapter 6 and Chapter 7), for programming with three.js (Chapter 5), and for WebGPU (Chapter 9).
 It is also used for HTML canvas graphics in Section 2.6.